LIMLabSWC/limlabswc.github.io/README.md

 # LIM Lab Website

-This is the official website for the Learning, Inference & Memory (LIM) Lab, led by Dr. Athena Akrami at the Sainsbury Wellcome Centre, UCL, London.
+This is the official website for the Learning, Inference & Memory (LIM) Lab, at the Sainsbury Wellcome Centre, UCL, London.

 🌐 **Live at**: [https://lim.bio](https://lim.bio)